Dakshu13/Spotify-Genre-Segmentation-Mood-Based-Song-Recommendation-Chatbot/README.md

 Spotify’s music recommendation system is known for its accuracy.
 It suggests songs based on listening history and clusters similar audio features to identify genres and moods.

-In this project, we recreate a simplified version of that process using **KMeans clustering** and build a **simple AI chatbot** to suggest songs based on cluster (genre/mood).
+In this project, I recreate a simplified version of that process using **KMeans clustering** and build a **simple AI chatbot** to suggest songs based on cluster (genre/mood).

 ### 📌 Project Workflow